-There are two basic building blocks for a Data Grid [2]: (i) a high performance data transfer system that enables secure copying of massive datasets; and (ii) a scalable discovery and management system for replicas of datasets.
-Other services that are required to provide the complete functionality of a Data Grid include management of shared dataset collections, resource allocation for processing, transfer and storage operations, and fine-grained access controls for datasets.
+There are two basic building blocks for a data Grid [2]: (i) a high-performance data transfer system that enables secure copying of massive data sets and (ii) a scalable discovery and management system for replicas of data sets.
+Other services that are required to provide the complete functionality of a data Grid include management of shared data set collections, resource allocation for processing, transfer and storage operations, and fine-grained access controls for data sets.

-A high-level overview of Data Grid is shown in Figure 1 [6].
-A scientific instrument, e.g. a satellite dish, generates large data sets which are stored in a Data Center.
-The Data Center then notifies a Replica Catalog (RC) about a list of available data sets in the center.
+A high-level overview of data Grid is shown in Figure 1 [6].
+A scientific instrument, e.g. a satellite dish, generates large data sets that are stored in a data centre.
+The data centre then notifies a replica catalog (RC) about a list of available data sets in the centre.
 Then this RC will synchronize its information with other RCs.
 This approach allows resources to request for copies of the data sets to the nearest RC when a user submits his/her jobs.
-The RCs may be arranged in different topologies depending on the requirements of the application domain, the size of the collaboration around the application and its geographical distribution [6].
+The RCs may be arranged in different topologies depending on the requirements of the application domain, the size of the collaboration around the application, and its geographical distribution [6].

-The LHCGrid [7] project that serves scientific collaborations performing experiments at the Large Hadron Collider (LHC) in CERN, has adopted a hierarchical model in which the data is replicated at various levels: from a tier0 node (at CERN) that acts as a root level to tierN nodes (at a leaf level) that respond to requests from regional institutions or organizations in different nations.
-This approach increases the data availability across all levels and reduces the load on the root node when large number of requests are generated.
+The LHCGrid [7] project that serves scientific collaborations performing experiments at the large Hadron collider (LHC) in CERN has adopted a hierarchical model in which the data are replicated at various levels: from a tier0 node (at CERN) that acts as a root level to tierN nodes (at a leaf level) that respond to requests from regional institutions or organizations in different nations.